HansonSin/Image-or-Video-to-ASCII/README.md

 # Bad-Apple
-change the FILEPATH to your Bad Apple!!.mp4 file path input w for special feature
+change the FILEPATH to your Bad Apple!!.mp4 file path\ninput w for special feature